deanna-stover/coursesCNU/2021/engl350spring2021/twitter.md

 You can certainly use other hashtags as well!
 Just don't overdo it.
 Hashtagging most words is difficult to read.
 I tend to favor saving hashtags for the end of my tweets, although you can certainly incorporate them when appropriate.
 But know--more hashtags (and tagging people outside of class) means more people will (possibly) see your tweets.
 It's perfectly fine to do so, but you should be aware that other people may notice and even comment or like your posts.

 Please tweet *throughout* the week as readings are assigned.
+That means you should be posting *before* class.
 If you want to get really fancy or you like to read ahead, you can use [Tweetdeck](https://tweetdeck.twitter.com/) to schedule tweets.

 _____